MateuszLempik/FireplaceOfferCalculation/README.md

 **Requirements**

- - select product from a list - for procing
+ - select product from a list - for pricing
  - add a new product,
  - modify or delete an existing product,
  - calculate product category,